ralphjsmit/filament/packages/schemas/docs/02-forms/12-repeater.md

     ->orderColumn('order_column')
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `orderColumn()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ### Integrating with a `BelongsToMany` Eloquent relationship

 There is a common misconception that using a `BelongsToMany` relationship with a repeater is as simple as using a `HasMany` relationship.
 This is not the case, as a `BelongsToMany` relationship requires a pivot table to store the relationship data.
 The repeater saves its data to the related model, not the pivot table.
 Therefore, if you want to map each repeater item to a row in the pivot table, you must use a `HasMany` relationship with a pivot model to use a repeater with a `BelongsToMany` relationship.